lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 To have a log with the base of 10 type the number you want to take the log of then press the :guilabel:`Log` button.
 To take a log based off e, the natural logarithm, type the number you want to take the logarithm of then press the :guilabel:`Ln` button.

 The Scientific mode also brings in a menu for many different predetermined constants under the :menuselection:`Constants`.
 If you want a button for  constants check the :menuselection:`Settings --> Constants Buttons` checkbox.
-To input the constant press the :guilabel:`C1` button for the first constant.
+To input the first constant press the :guilabel:`C1` button for the first constant and so on for the other constants.

 To store a value in memory press the :guilabel:`M+` Button.
 To retrieve a value from memory press the :guilabel:`MR` button.
 To clear a value from memory press the :guilabel:`MC` button.